- About Us

 When the project needs to be modified, please use this form.

-For more information about this process, or which form to use please visit the Office of School-University Research Relations (OSURR) or email us at OSURR@education.illinois.edu.
+For more information about this process, or which form to use please visit the Bureau of Educational Research or email us at OSURR@education.illinois.edu.

 IRB Resources and Information